 Consider attending classes

 Some Youtube tutorials may help but it’s better to get experts when it comes to birth and child rearing.
-You may enroll in birth classes to further know what to expect, and to also help your spouse or partner be better equipped prior the arrival of your baby.
+You may enroll in to further know what to expect, and to also help your spouse or partner be better equipped prior the arrival of your baby.

 Reach out to mama friends